surister/cratedb-guide/docs/admin/upgrade/rolling.rst

     CrateDB.
 If you are upgrading to a testing version you must perform a full cluster restart.

-    Check the `release notes`_ for the version you are upgrading to for any specific instructions that may override this.
+    Check the :ref:`release notes <crate-reference:release_notes>` for the version you are upgrading to for any specific instructions that may override this.

-To perform a rolling upgrade of a cluster, one node at a time has to be stopped using the graceful stop procedure (see `Signal Handling`_).
+To perform a rolling upgrade of a cluster, one node at a time has to be stopped using the :ref:`graceful stop <crate-reference:conf_graceful_stop>` procedure (see :ref:`Signal Handling <crate-reference:cli-crate-signals>`).

 This procedure will disable a node, which will cause it to reject any new requests but will make sure that any pending requests are finished.